Admonstrator/glinet-enable-acme/readme.template.md

 ## 🔄 Automatic Renewal

 The certificate will be renewed automatically by a cron job installed by the script.
-The cron job checks for renewal every day at 00:00.
+The cron job runs at a randomized daily time (following Let's Encrypt best practices to distribute server load).

+**How it works:**

+1. ⏰ Cron job triggers at random daily time (between 00:00-23:59)
+2. 🛡️ Opens firewall port 80 temporarily
+3. 🌐 Disables HTTP on webservers (preserving original port configuration)
+4. 🔄 Runs acme.sh renewal (only renews if expiring within 60 days)
+5. 🌐 Re-enables HTTP on webservers
+6. 🛡️ Closes firewall port 80

+**Dual Webserver Support:**

+- nginx (GL.iNet GUI): Automatically detected and managed on port 80/443
+- uhttpd (LuCI): Automatically detected and managed on configured ports (typically 8080/8443)
+- Both webservers receive the same certificate
+- Port configuration is dynamically detected and preserved

 No manual intervention is required – just let it run!